 So many of the reports try to skillfully hint as some great insidious problem.
 One went as far as to do a summary of celebrities who had recently wandered around incoherently.

 From what I gather, she was driving in Fresno, her SUV broke down and she walked a mile in the heat.
 Of course she was babbling at this point.
 Who wouldn't be?
-I've never been to Fresno, though I did have to drive through Bakersfield years ago on the way home from Mammoth.
-My grandfather had passed away and we had to return home from a family ski trip for the funeral.
-I had to drive home with my oldest brother who's friend was from Bakersfield.
+I've never been to Fresno, though I did have to drive through Bakersfield years ago on the way home from Mammoth, to drop the friend of someone off in Bakersfield.
 I think that's possibly the only time I've traveled the "grapevine."
-We had to drop his buddy back home in Bakersfield.
 It was wintertime and a horrible drive home.
 We weathered blinding snow, hail, ice, rain, wind and miles upon miles of road after road after road.
 We almost slid into a telephone pole at one particularly frozen curve when looking for a rest stop.
 Driving along PCH when it was pitch black and raining sheets catching glimpses of churning waves mere feet away was quite harrowing in itself.
 Barbara Mandrel cassettes were the only source of soothing balm for our rattled nerves.
 And we were in an SUV.
 Though I think that was before they were called SUV's.

 Anyway, I can't imagine driving alone in and around the Fresno area in the summer heat to be much more pleasant than this hellish winter ride.
 Especially after just ending a relationship.
 That can't be easy.
 It's hard dating a comedian.
 I know.
 At least in Anne's case there weren't arguments about leaving the seat up.
 So she's a bit upset, alone and most likely she became dehydrated or suffered heat stroke during the walk after the car broke down.
 A cell phone was not likely to work out in the middle of nowhere.
 There could be a lot of reasons why she had to brave the unknown area and succumbed to the elements.
 Maybe Ellen used to make sure Anne had a bottle of water with her.
 Maybe Anne was without a cell phone because the pair hadn't divvied up the cellular devices yet.
 There are lots of possibilities.

 Heat stroke and dehydration are more common than you might think.
 I'm not a doctor but I've gone to doctor's before.
-Look one time I got 'vaclempt' and fainted at a bank in Burbank.
+Look one time a friend got 'vaclempt' and fainted at a bank in Burbank.
 The cause was said to be dehydration.
-All I was doing was waiting for a teller, not hiking alone through the desert.
+All they were doing was waiting for a teller, not hiking alone through the desert.
 It's hard to make much sense when the vision gets all goofy you know.